 for the centralized case and

 for decentralized one.
 Here we introduce the matrix $X = [x_1, \ldots, x_M]^T$, the vector $\bar x = \frac{1}{M} \sum_{m=1}^M x_m$ and the parameter of regularization $\lambda> 0$.
-The essence of expressions \eqref{centr} and \eqref{decentr} is very simple.
+The essence of the expressions \eqref{centr} and \eqref{decentr} are very simple.
 On each device, we have local variables $x_m$, and we penalize their deviations at the expense of the regularizer.
 In the centralized case, we penalize the deviation from the average across the entire network, and in the decentralized case, the difference between the connected devices (this is what the $W$ matrix is responsible for).
-In fact, in the decentralized case, we can also write the penalized problem in form \eqref{centr}.
-But if in case of a centralized architecture $\bar x$ is easy to calculate on the server, then in a decentralized network this is problematic (in particular, one of the devices have to be used as a server).
-Another important question is how to choose the $\lambda$ parameter.
-To get a close solution to the real solution of the distributed problem, one needs to take $\lambda$ large enough \cite{dvinskikh2021decentralized}.
-But more recently, problems \eqref{centr} and \eqref{decentr} are considered from the point of view of personalized federated learning, in this case it makes sense to take small $\lambda$ as well \cite{hanzely2020lower,hanzely2021personalized,sadiev2021decentralized}.
+In fact, in the decentralized case, we can also write the penalized problem in form \eqref{centr}. \abc{\abcd{However,} while in the case of a centralized architecture $\bar x$ is easy to compute on the server, in a decentralized network this is problematic (in particular, one of the devices has to be used as a server).} Another important question is how to choose \abc{the parameter $\lambda$}. \abcd{To get a solution close to the optimal one} of the distributed problem, one needs to take $\lambda$ large enough \cite{dvinskikh2021decentralized}.
+But more recently, the problems \eqref{centr} and \eqref{decentr} were considered from the point of view of personalized federated learning, in which case it makes sense to take small $\lambda$ as well \cite{hanzely2020lower,hanzely2021personalized,sadiev2021decentralized}.